 Group autofocus settings work similarly to Single-Point, except they activate multiple focus points.

 This setting is helpful if you have a moving subject.
 If the subject leaves the selected point, the camera may still keep it in focus.

 Dynamic settings vary between cameras but can be very useful.
-Under this area mode, the camera will track a subject, meaning the active points of focus will change.
+Under this area mode, the camera will track a subject, meaning the active focus points will change.

-The a6500 has Lock-On focus.
-Under this setting the camera attempts to track a moving subject.
-The a6500 also has facial recognition which would fall under this category.
+The a6500 has a Lock-On focus.
+Under this setting, the camera attempts to track a moving subject.
+The a6500 also has facial recognition, which would fall under this category.
 As soon as a face is recognized, the camera tries to keep it in focus.

 You can even register faces within your a6500, making saved faces a priority.
-As with any autofocus technology, don’t expect dynamic settings to work perfectly though.
+As with any autofocus technology, don’t expect dynamic settings to work perfectly.

 Understanding your situation and the best setting to accompany it will be a massive strength in controlling your camera and making sure your subject stays in focus.